The beginning of any hiring process is a 15 - 30 minute intro call to explore mutual fit.

 Begin with a short pitch on your background and the company:

 Explain who you are and why you're hiring for the role.
 Focus on your mission and touch on why this role is crucial.
-Is it to fuel growth, strengthen operations, or bring an exciting new project to life?
-Clarity on the "why" helps candidates decide if it’s a good fit for them.
+Is it to fuel growth, or bring an exciting new project to life?
+Clarity on the "why" helps candidates decide if it’s a good fit for the stage you're at.

 Pitch what’s exciting about the role or the company.
 Highlight the potential impact they can make and what makes your company an exciting place to work.
-For instance, they might have the chance work with cutting-edge technology, take on responsibility, or learn from a really high quality team.
+For instance, they might have the chance work with cutting-edge technology or work with a really high quality team.
 Some enthusiasm here won’t hurt!

 2. Learn about the candidate

 Now it's time to turn the spotlight onto the candidate and see if there’s a match between their skills and your startup's needs.
 Ideally, this is the point where you can ask targeted questions based on their background.
-However, if you don’t have their resume or enough info to do this, you can start with generic questions such as:
+You can also start with generic questions such as:

 So, tell me about yourself?